-Mediation is designed to enable both parties to communicate openly and work together to resolve conflicts.
+A mediation lawyer is focused on enableing both parties to communicate openly and work together to resolve conflicts.
 The objective is for them to find mutually acceptable solutions.
 To encourage open communication between the spouses, each party typically signs a confidentiality agreement.
 The mediator then guides the spouses through the process, but the final decisions are their own.

 How Does the Mediation Process Work in Arizona?